AnkaChan/NormalEstimatePatchShift/README.md

 # Normal Estimation via Shifted Neighborhood for point cloud

 Code for:
--Junjie Cao, He Chen, Jie Zhang*, Yujiao Li, Xiuping Liu, Changqing Zou.
+- Junjie Cao, He Chen, Jie Zhang*, Yujiao Li, Xiuping Liu, Changqing Zou.
 Normal Estimation via Shifted Neighborhood for point cloud.
 Journal of Computational and Applied Mathematics, 2018, 329, 57-67.

 For accurately estimating the normal of a point, the structure of its neighborhood has to be analyzed.
 All the previous methods use some neighborhood centering at the point, which is